chaaz/adventofcode_2018/README.md

 (usually) have an independent `src/part1.rs` and `src/part2.rs`, so you can easily see what was changed to finish the second half.

-I focused on a balance between code-readibility and writing speed: I want to get these done quickly, but I also want to come back at some point and figure out what I did.
+I focused on a balance between code readability and writing speed: I want to get these done quickly, but I also want to come back at some point and figure out what I did.